-Jacking notches are located under the front suspension arm and under the rear trailing arm.
+• Rear jacking notches are located under the rear trailing arm.

-- 6. Locate the jack notch closest to the tire you are changing, then place the jack on the notch. - 7.
-Position the jack according to the following guides and turn the jack handle clockwise until the wheel is completely off the ground.
+6. Position the jack according to the following guides and turn the jack handle clockwise until the tire is a maximum of 25 mm (1 inch) off the ground.

 Never use the differentials as a jacking point.